zitadel/zitadel/docs/docs/guides/integrate/azuread-oidc.md

 1. Go to the actions of your organization
 2. Create a new action with the following code to set the email to verified automatically
+3. Make sure the action name matches the function in the action itself e.g: "setEmailVerified"

 ```js reference
 https://github.com/zitadel/actions/blob/main/examples/verify_email.js